 FC Cincinnati matches are family-friendly

-Going to an FC Cincinnati match is a family-friendly outing, and that includes the FC Cincinnati Pre-Match at the Park which takes place at Washington Park in Over-the-Rhine before every home game.
+Going to an FC Cincinnati match is a family-friendly outing, and that includes a regular FC Cincinnati Prematch at the Park which takes place at Washington Park in Over-the-Rhine before every home game.

-FC Cincinnati also offers a Kids' Club for those 2 - 12 years old.
-The Kids' Club membership offers discounts on tickets and merchandise, along with some free FC Cincinnati swag.
+FC Cincinnati offers a Kids' Club for kids 2 - 12 years old and a BattaLION Teen Club for ages 13 - 17.
+Membership comes with a variety of benefits, including discounts on tickets and merchandise, along with some free FC Cincinnati swag.

-• 10% in-store merchandise discount at the TQL Stadium and OTR Team Stores
+• 10% Merchandise Discount at the TQL Stadium and OTR Team Stores (via membership card)

 When bringing children to the stadium, check in at the Guest Experience Center for Child ID wristbands, which will help stadium staff locate their seats if they become separated.
 The Guest Experience Center is located on the Concourse Level behind Section E6.